kmkittu/Terraform/README.md

 # Terraform #
 # Introduction #
 Welcome to Hands on Workshop!
-Are you bored with managing things with Cloud portal?
-Are you bored with clicking icons in Cloud portal to create resources and looking for some change for managing Cloud resources?
-Then it is the workshop you should must try.
-It will give you some different kind of work style for handling Cloud Resources.
+Are you bored with managing your cloud environment via Cloud portal?
+Are you tired with clicking icons repeatedly in Cloud portal to create resources?
+Then it is the workshop you should try.
+This workshop will give you some different kind of experience for handling Cloud Resources.
-In this workshop we will not going to touch web portal, instead we learn and manage all the Cloud resources through Code, i.e Infrastructure As the Code.
-We are going to create resource through Terraform script.
-We could discuss in detail about Terraform scripting for each Cloud resource and also we shall experience of creating an Instance in OCI with all dependent resources through Terraform.
+In this workshop we will not going to touch web portal, instead we learn and manage all the Cloud resources through Code, i.e Infrastructure As A Code.
+We are going to create resources through Terraform script.
+We could discuss in detail about Terraform scripting for each Cloud resource and also we shall learn about creating an Instance in OCI with all dependent resources through Terraform.
 ##  Steps
 1)	Creation of Network Resources
-2)	Creation of Security Resources
-3)	Creation of Instance (Linux & Windows)
+2)	Creation of Instance (Linux & Windows)

-Before proceeding to resources creation, we need to specify OCI credentials for terraform to login.
-The credentials can be specified in terraform.tfvars file.
+Remember we need to create resources in cloud, so first we need to specify OCI credentials for terraform to login into OCI.
+The credentials will be specified in terraform.tfvars file.
 The basic credentials required are User OCID, Tenancy OCID, fingerprint, compartment OCID, region and Private key.

 First create a folder to store Terraform scripts.
-Create terraform.tfvars with below details in that folder.
+Inside the folder create terraform.tfvars with below details.
     #tenancy and user information
     tenancy_ocid = <Tenancy OCID>
     user_ocid = <User OCID>
     fingerprint= <FinerPrint value>
     private_key_path = <Private key file with location>

 ### Tenancy OCID